 Information about Current Office Operations

-Beginning March 18, 2020, the front desk to City Hall is closed to the public along with other City facilities.
-The main entrance into City Hall is open, and there is an area accessible to the public just outside the double white doors leading into the City Hall rotunda to drop off parking ticket payments.
+At this time, the front desk to City Hall is closed to the public along with other City facilities.
+Door A to the Government Center/City Hall is open, and there is a City drop box just inside that door to drop off parking ticket payments.

 During the time the public desk is closed, teammates will still be working to continue delivering the essential services of the office, both externally to the public and internally to other City departments.
 Our team is ensuring the main City phone lines (507-328-2900) continue to be answered during business hours.